wilsonism/geo741/syllabus.md

 Students may be asked to verify their absences in order for them to be considered excused.
 Senate Rule 5.2.4.2 states that faculty have the right to request “appropriate verification” when students claim an excused absence because of illness or death in the family.
 Appropriate notification of absences due to university-related trips is required prior to the absence.

+### Wear a mask and maintain physical distance.

+In accordance with University guidelines, students must wear UK-approved face coverings in the classroom and academic buildings (e.g., faculty offices, laboratories, libraries, performance/design studios, and common study areas where students might congregate).
+If UK-approved face coverings are not worn over the nose and mouth, students will be asked to leave the classroom.

+Students should complete their daily online wellness screening before accessing university facilities and arriving to class.
+Students should not move chairs or barriers in classrooms and should socially distance at all times, leaving a six (6) foot radius from other people.
+Masks and hand sanitizer can be found at entrances to this building if needed.
+Students should leave enough space when entering and exiting a room.
+Students should not crowd doorways at the beginning or end of class.

+The instructor may choose to remove a mask when pedagogically necessary at the front of the classroom and behind a clear barrier.
+The instructor's mask will be replaced when it is no longer necessary to have it removed, or when the class meeting is complete.

 ### Be in contact.

 You are responsible for checking your UKY email account; the class listserv is what I will use to send communications outside class.
 Email is the best way to contact me (place ‘GEO741’ in the subject heading).
 Please allow at least 24 hours for a response by email during weekdays.
 I will not necessarily respond to emails over the weekends.